Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 Pretty fuckin’ impressive, really.
 Too bad he’d come here like this.
 Too bad it wasn’t open to human tourism.
 Made him wonder what life was like at street level for the Corti.
 What kinda fast food stands and whatever they had.
 What did Corti go to the mall to buy?
 Did they have malls at all?
 Wasn’t like they could *all* be scientists and professors and doctors...

 Fuck, his feet were itchin’ with wanting to get up and go explore, answer some of those questions for himself.
-But...even if he *could,* doctor’s orders.
+But... even if he *could,* doctor’s orders.
 And they’d never let him anyway.
 Couldn’t have a big human disease raft walking around among the unprotected public.
 In spaces where he’d be too tall, too wide, too heavy and too smelly to fit anyway.

 Oh well.
 He wanted to get home anyway.
 He missed his kids.